adrb/bentool/README.md

 ## Usage:

 Please keep in mind that it's work in progress, so expect seurious changes with every commit.
-The best you can do is run the program and type "help":
+The best you can do is run the program and type "help" and hit enter key:

 ```
 # ./bentool